How Autonomous Vehicle Standards Ensure Safety

 AUTOSAR will be the platform on which future applications will be implemented.

 AUTOSAR recently produced a coding standard for C++14, with help from Perforce's static analysis experts (formerly PRQA).
+This standard will be critical for developers of autonomous vehicle technology.

 - Why these coding guidelines are needed.